AyomideOlumideAttah/GameTheoryLab/README.md

 ## 🚀 Usage

-Below is a simple demo utilizing GameTheoryLab to explore the IPD, with the help of the ``axelrod_interactive`` library:
+Below is a simple demo illustrating how to use GameTheoryLab to explore the IPD, with the help of the ``axelrod_interactive`` subpackage:

 ```
 # Demonstrating using the User class to play against strategies and saving the results